rkitover/windows-dev-guide/README.md

 ```powershell
 notepad $profile
 ```

 .

-If you cloned this repo, you can dot-source mine in yours by adding
+If you cloned this repo, you can dot-source mine in yours by adding this:
-this:

 ```powershell
 . ~/source/repos/windows-dev-guide/profile.ps1
 ```

-, or the copy the parts you are interested in, it is below:
+, or copy the parts you are interested in.

 [//]: # "BEGIN INCLUDED profile.ps1"